carlosgamezvillegas/homebridge-plugin-oppo/README.md

 1. Open the Home <img src="https://user-images.githubusercontent.com/3979615/78010622-4ea1d380-738e-11ea-8a17-e6a465eeec35.png" height="16.42px"> app on your device.
 2. Tap the Home tab, then tap <img src="https://user-images.githubusercontent.com/3979615/78010869-9aed1380-738e-11ea-9644-9f46b3633026.png" height="16.42px">.
-3. Tap *Add Accessory*, and select *I Don't Have a Code or Cannot Scan*.
+3. Tap *Add Accessory*, and select *I Don't Have a Code or Cannot Scan* or *More Options...* whichever is available.
 4. Select the accessory you want to pair.
 5. Enter the Homebridge PIN, this can be found under the QR code in Homebridge UI or your Homebridge logs, alternatively you can select *Use Camera* and scan the QR code again.